cyu/cyu.github.com/_posts/2011-04-05-building-an-html5-application-part2.markdown

 ---
 layout: post
-title: 'Building an HTML5 Application, Part 2: Web Notifications & &lt;Audio&gt;'
+title: 'Building an HTML5 Application, Part 2: Web Notifications &amp; &lt;Audio&gt;'
 ---

 This is part 2 in a series of posts walking through my experiences building [Thymer](http://blog.sourcebender.com/thymer), a single-page web application using HTML5 and related technologies.
 In [my first post](building-an-html5-application-part1.html), I got the basics of the application working and used the Local **Storage API** to store timers between browser refreshes.
 In this article, I'm going to talk about the **Notification API** and the **&lt;audio&gt;** tag.